MORODA, GABRA EGZIABHER

-Moroda (1844-1888), the second ruler of the kingdom of Leqa in what is now the province of Walaga, in western Ethiopia, reigned from 1871-88.
+Moroda (1844-1888), the second ruler of the kingdom of Leqa in what is now the province of Walaga, in Western Ethiopia, reigned from 1871-88.

 He was the son of Bakare, and was born at Komebo, 22 mi (35 km) south of Nakamte, in Walaga province.
 He participated in his father’s conquests, and continued them after his accession.
 He reconquered Walaga, including Huru, and incorporated the districts of Gimebi, Genji, and Jejjo, all in Walaga province, into his domain.
-He also crushed several revolts against his centralized government.
+He also crushed several revolts against his centralised government.

 In the second part of his reign, Moroda had to settle his relationships with his powerful neighbours, King Takla Haymanot of Gojam, and King Menilek of Shawa, later to become Emperor Menilek II.
 Takla Haymanot was the first to send a strong force, under Ras Darassu, against him.